CNS-Bench: Benchmarking Image Classifier Robustness Under Continuous Nuisance Shifts: Introduction

 \section{Introduction}

 Machine learning models are typically validated and tested on fixed datasets under the assumption of independent and identically distributed samples.
 However, this does not fully cover the true capabilities and potential vulnerabilities of models when deployed in dynamic real-world environments.
-The robustness in out-of-distribution (OOD) scenarios is important, and decision-makers might need to know how models perform under various distribution shifts and severity levels in safety-critical scenarios.
+The robustness in out-of-distribution (OOD) scenarios is important, and decision-makers might need to know how models perform under various distribution shifts and levels severity.
 Therefore, it is crucial to continue building richer and more systematic benchmarks.

 Strategies for collecting out-of-distribution (OOD) images for such benchmarks involve manual data collection, perturbations with synthetic corruptions \citep{zhao_ood-cv_2022,hendrycks_many_2021,hendrycks2021nae}, or rendering from synthetic objects \cite{bordes2024pug,shu_identifying_2019}.
 Recently, text-to-image (T2I) diffusion models have been introduced as promising tools for benchmarking images in a scalable manner \citep{mofayezi_benchmarking_2023, metzen_identification_2023, vendrowDatasetInterfacesDiagnosing2023, zhang_imagenet-d_2024}.